 With the Beckham Law, an expat can apply to be taxed as a non-Spanish resident under the Spanish Non-Resident Income Tax rules, which means they will only be taxed on income they earn in Spain, and not on income they may continue to earn elsewhere in the world.
 Under this exemption, the expat would be subject to a flat 24% tax rate up to 600,000€, rather than the progressive tax rates applicable to Spanish residents.
 If taxed as a resident, the expat would be subject to a progressive tax scale ranging from 15% to 43% depending on their level of income.

-Note that this is not a loophole or tax evasion tool: the capital gains earned outside Spain must still be paid in the country where the earnings originated.
-If they were earned in a tax haven, then the earnings must be paid in Spain.
-This is not a "gray area".
-It is totally regulated and transparent.
+Note that this is not a loophole, "gray area", or tax evasion tool: the capital gains earned outside Spain must still be paid in the country where the earnings originated.
+If they were earned in a tax haven, then by law, the earnings must be paid in Spain.
 In Spain, as elsewhere, tax fraud is a serious crime.